sandstorm/LightweightElasticsearch/README.md

 ...an experiment for a more lightweight elasticsearch integration for Neos CMS.
 This is built because I wanted to try out some different design decisions in parts of the Neos <-> Elasticsearch integration.

-This is a wrapper around Flowpack.Elasticsearch.ContentRepositoryAdaptor, which replaces its API.
+This is a wrapper around Flowpack.Elasticsearch.ContentRepositoryAdaptor, which replaces parts of its API.
+A huge thanks goes to everybody maintaining Flowpack.Elasticsearch.ContentRepositoryAdaptor and Flowpack.Elasticsearch, as we build upon this work and profit from it greatly.

 The project has the following goals and limitations: